---

 ## What Storage Still Costs

-Worth being honest about: EBS volumes and RDS storage keep billing even when the compute is stopped.
-For the stack above, storage is roughly:
+One honest caveat.
+EBS volumes and RDS storage keep billing whether the compute is on or off.
+For the stack above:

 - 6 EBS volumes (100 GB gp3 each) = ~$48/month